roman-milk/roman-milk.github.io/my-perfect-woman-1.md

  "I had stuff on it that I need."

  "I'll go through it and pull your stuff off of it and send it to you."
-Report_Story #3